-(a) Subject to clause 7(c) below, the CDMS Software and the Services intended for personal use only and accordingly in no event do we (which term includes our affiliates, parent companies, subsidiaries, officers, directors, employees, agents or service providers) accept any liability under or in relation to this agreement or its subject matter (whether such liability arises due to negligence, breach of contract, misrepresentation or for any other reason) for any loss of or damage to business or reputation, loss of revenue, loss of profits, loss of opportunity, loss of advantage, loss of or loss of use of any software or data, loss of use of any PDA or other equipment, loss of use of the system on which the CDMS Software is used, or indirect, special or consequential loss or damage whatsoever (and for the purposes of this clause the term "loss" includes a partial loss or reduction in value as well as a complete or total loss) arising from your use of the CDMS Software or the Services. (b) Subject to clause 7(c) below, we exclude all liability to you or any other person claiming through you, for any costs, loss, expenses, liability or damage, regardless of the form of action, whether in contract, tort (including negligence), under statute or otherwise, and whether arising from our (or our agents') performance or non-performance of our obligations under this agreement. (c) Nothing in this agreement excludes your rights as a consumer arising from the terms implied by the Trade Practices Act 1974 and other legislation including the Fair Trading Acts, including the term that the Services will be rendered with due care and skill, however our liability for breach of those implied terms will be limited to, at our election:
+(a) Subject to clause 7(c) below, the CAS Software and the Services intended for personal use only and accordingly in no event do we (which term includes our affiliates, parent companies, subsidiaries, officers, directors, employees, agents or service providers) accept any liability under or in relation to this agreement or its subject matter (whether such liability arises due to negligence, breach of contract, misrepresentation or for any other reason) for any loss of or damage to business or reputation, loss of revenue, loss of profits, loss of opportunity, loss of advantage, loss of or loss of use of any software or data, loss of use of any PDA or other equipment, loss of use of the system on which the CAS Software is used, or indirect, special or consequential loss or damage whatsoever (and for the purposes of this clause the term "loss" includes a partial loss or reduction in value as well as a complete or total loss) arising from your use of the CAS Software or the Services. (b) Subject to clause 7(c) below, we exclude all liability to you or any other person claiming through you, for any costs, loss, expenses, liability or damage, regardless of the form of action, whether in contract, tort (including negligence), under statute or otherwise, and whether arising from our (or our agents') performance or non-performance of our obligations under this agreement. (c) Nothing in this agreement excludes your rights as a consumer arising from the terms implied by the Trade Practices Act 1974 and other legislation including the Fair Trading Acts, including the term that the Services will be rendered with due care and skill, however our liability for breach of those implied terms will be limited to, at our election:

 (i) In the case of goods supplied: